eric-s-raymond/aicodeguide/README.md

 neurosymbolic hybrid approaches starting to show up.
 AI coding is also a
 practice: if you're using Cursor and tab-tab-tab your way to get completions, you're "AI coding"; if you're full on using Cursor's agent mode, you're also "AI coding".
-In summary: it's any way to use an AI models to help you to generate code.
+In summary: it's any way to use AI models to help you to generate code.
 Generally you have people who already know how to code in this group.

 Vibe coding is AI coding cranked up :-) Here you don't care much about the code